3.7 Do Probiotics Work?

-Probiotic supplements are a $34 billion business, of which at least $6 billion is supplements, according to a May 2016 report by BCC Research.
+Probiotic supplements are a $55 billion business, with food and beverages accounting for almost 80% of that, according to an August 2021 report by Grandview Research.
 With unregulated health claims that range from the benign (“helps digestion”) to the fantastic (“A miracle cure!”), do they make a significant difference in my own gut microbiome?
 I tested myself to find out.

 Among unhealthy people, there is evidence that, under a doctor’s care, probiotics can help with antibiotic-associated diarrhea and similar conditions in children or among people recovering from C. difficile infections.

 On the other hand, a recent scientific review of all well-done studies of probiotics among healthy people couldn’t find evidence that probiotics made much difference compared to a placebo in randomized controlled trials.
 When the data-heavy web site FiveThirtyEight did a week-long series on Gut Science, including a detailed survey of what’s known about probiotics, they concluded: “There’s no evidence in humans, however, to support taking probiotics just to generally improve your gut health.”

 A literature review by the US Agency for Healthcare Research and Quality found no safety issues in healthy adults, but there is suprisingly little research to show that the pills actually do anything.
 The independent lab Labdoor tests most common brands to see which actually contain the organisms claimed on the label, but I couldn’t find anyone who tests whether the body can absorb them or not.
 There have been a few peer-reviewed studies showing that some microbes in supplements can make it to the gut95, but these studies almost feel like special cases, where they try lots of microbes and only a few make it.
 It’s not clear that organisms in a typical off-the-shelf bottle of probiotics have ever been tested that way.